cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 };
 ```

 This has made pricing more general.
 It used to be the case that `requiredFactors` was just the name of the factor.
 But more general support like this means we can configure factor to some small degree.

+# Fri 12 Jul 2024

+It has been valuable to do this dog walking demo, because it uses "service options" to extend the duration and price of
+the booking.
+Which means my availability check endpoint, which returns priced time slots, needs to returns pricing
+breakdown for the service and the service options the user has selected, for each slot

+So the availability endpoint will need to get a mini-basket posted to it, and it will need to return a priced basket for
+each slot.
+I assume this is the best way to go?

+After some poking around, it actually seems that it might be best to just use the existing `UnpricedBasket` to make the
+request for availability, and return a `PricedBasket` for each times slot.

+I think the best way to get there is to to test drive the changes into the `priceBasket` function